-Path to Possibilities Learn skills to live independently, such as budgeting, healthy eating, grocery shopping, critical thinking, empathy, self-awareness, problem solving, communication, stress management and interpersonal relationship building.
+Path to Possibilities Individuals with mental illness living in supportive housing learn skills to live independently, such as budgeting, healthy eating, grocery shopping, critical thinking, empathy, self-awareness, problem solving, communication, stress management and interpersonal relationship building.

 New Horizons Respite Service – Registered caregivers are provided to families caring full-time for an individual with a developmental disability offering a temporary break.
 This allows these individuals much-needed time to complete tasks and/or practice self-care.

 Peer and Home-Based Vision Support – Support is provided for individuals to accept and thrive with vision loss.
 Assistance is also provided to caregivers of individuals with vision loss.

 CYPRESS 55+ – This program offers a friendly and unique place for adults 55 years and older to gather for activities varying from health and wellness to crafts, yoga, and more.